vorlif/xspreak/README.md

 With `--template-prefix` you can specify a prefix for the template function.

-For example, with `--template-prefix ".T"` the following function calls are extracted
+For example, with `--template-prefix "T"` the following function calls are extracted

 ```text
 {{.T.Get "Hello world"}}